emoose/xvdtool/xvd_info.md

 Finally after the user data comes the actual XVD data.
 If the XVD file is an XVC the first 3 blocks are reserved for an XVC descriptor (which is never encrypted).
 This specifies the content ID, any encryption keys used, the chunks used to update packages (if the XVC is using chunk-based updates) and offsets/lengths/keyIDs of the different XVC regions in the file, along with other metadata.
 XVC regions can be encrypted with any of the keys specified in the XVC descriptor.
 The region-based encryption also includes the XVC region ID as part of the AES-128-CTR IV/counter.

 Then comes the actual filesystem data.
-This data is encrypted with the CIK (not sure what it stands for, CIK can either be the decrypted value of the encrypted CIK in the XVD header if it's an XVD, or the key corresponding to the XVC key GUID.)
+This data is encrypted with the CIK (Content Integrity Key, can either be the decrypted value of the encrypted CIK in the XVD header if it's an XVD, or the key corresponding to the XVC key GUID.)

 The filesystem data is just a normal NTFS filesystem containing the files inside the package, other filesystems may be possible but NTFS is the only one observed so far.

 ### Security Overview
-From a security standpoint XVDs are provably secure:
+From a security standpoint XVDs seem very secure:

 - Each block of data is hashed, with the hash stored in the bottom-most hash tree level
 - Each block in that hash tree level is then hashed with the hash result stored in the level above it